kdaigh/autofarm-os/README.md

 # Autofarm OS
-Our master/slave project design will involve connecting five Arduino Unos to a Raspberry Pi 4 via serial port.
+Our master/slave project design will involve connecting six Arduino Unos to a Raspberry Pi 4 via serial port.

 ## Getting Started
 First, you'll need to install setuptools for python, using the command